Cathy Zeuske

 Cathy Susan "Cate" Zeuske (born December 4, 1958), is an American Republican politician who served as the 31st State Treasurer of Wisconsin and 9th Secretary of the Wisconsin Department of Revenue.
 She was also elected to four terms in the Wisconsin State Assembly and was Deputy Secretary of the Wisconsin Department of Administration.

+Zeuske is married to John Gard, a former speaker of the Wisconsin State Assembly.

 Early life and career

 A native of Clintonville, Wisconsin, Zeuske graduated from Shawano High School and then attended McGill University.
 She received her B.A. from the University of Wisconsin–Madison.
 Prior to her political career, she worked as an insurance agent.

 Public office

-Zeuske was elected to the Wisconsin State Assembly in 1982 at the age of 23, and served until 1991, having decided to forgo re-election and instead run against incumbent State Treasurer Charles Smith (D) in 1990.
+Zeuske was elected to the Wisconsin State Assembly in 1982 at the age of 23.
+She won re-election three times and served until 1991, having decided to forgo re-election and instead run against incumbent State Treasurer Charles Smith in 1990.

-State Treasurer (1991-1995)
+State Treasurer (1991–1995)

 On November 6, 1990, Zeuske was elected Wisconsin State Treasurer.
 During her time in office she established the State Treasurer's Advisory Council and State Treasurer's Annual Conference for Local and County Clerks/Treasurers.
 She was also a member of the State Board of Commissioners of Public Lands, State Board of Canvassers, State Depository Selection Board, Insurance Security Fund, State of Wisconsin Investment Board, Wisconsin Retirement Fund, National Association of State Treasurers, Heritage Tourism Advisory Council, Wisconsin Trust for Historic Preservation, Governor's Commission on Dental Care, and Council on State-Local Relations.

 She gave up her reelection bid in 1994 to compete in the Republican Senate primary for the opportunity to run against incumbent Democratic Senator Herb Kohl.
 In the September primary, she lost the nomination to State Senator Robert Welch.
 On November 8, 1994, Republican Jack Voight was elected as the new State Treasurer, while Senator Kohl went on to defeat State Senator Welch 58% to 41%.
-In 2000, Zeuske served as a member of the platform committee for the Republican National Convention.
-She was a member of the Wisconsin Women for Trump coalition in 2016.